Wage theft: Incidence

-A 2009 study based on interviews of over 4,000 low wage workers in Chicago, Los Angeles, and New York City found that wage theft from low wage workers in large cities in the United States was severe and widespread.
+A 2009 study based on interviews of over 4,000 low wage workers in Chicago, Los Angeles, and New York City found that wage theft from low wage workers in large American cities was severe and widespread.
 Incidents varied with the type of job and employee.
 Sixty-eight percent of the surveyed workers experienced at least one pay-related violation in the week prior to the survey.
-On average the workers in the three cities lost a total of $2,634 annually due to workplace violations, out of an average income of $17,616, which translates into wage theft of fifteen percent of income.
+On average, the workers in the three cities lost a total of $2,634 annually due to workplace violations, out of an average income of $17,616, which translates into wage theft of fifteen percent of income.
 Extrapolating from these figures, low wage workers in Chicago, Los Angeles, and New York City lost more than $2.9 billion due to employment and labor law violations.

-In 2017, the Economic Policy Institute estimated that wage theft amounts to up to $50 billion annually, more than all robberies, car thefts, and burglaries combined, and that around 17 percent of low wage workers are victims of this crime.

 Workers at risk

 Studies have found inflated rates of wage theft violations in markets employing women and foreign-born populations, and there are indications that wage exploitation and wage theft are among key motivations of employers for hiring migrant workers.
 Within the foreign-born population, women were at a much greater risk for wage violations than their male counterparts.
 Undocumented workers or unauthorized immigrants stood at the highest risk levels.
 Education, longer tenured employment, and English proficiency proved to be influential factors in employee populations.
 All three variables reduced the probability of wage theft for the aforementioned demographics.
 Workplaces where the compensation was paid in one weekly flat rate or in cash saw a higher instance rate of wage theft.
 Smaller businesses with less than 100 employees also saw a higher instance rate of violations than larger business.
 In one study, the manufacturing industry, repair services, and private home employment were at the highest risk for violations at the workplace.
 Home health care, education, and construction saw the lowest levels of wage theft.
 Restaurants, grocery stores, retail, and warehousing fell around the median.